kisenera/vqgan-discord-bot/README.md

-Discord bot that connects to VQGAN+CLIP Colab
+Discord bot that connects to VQGAN+CLIP Colab (an image generation program).
+The main run.py file was coded by me which incorporates accessing colab and also runs gpt_2.py file; gpt_2.py file was code obtained via open source.